-We’re sharing the top ten must have travel apps that we love to use for our family travel.
+We’re sharing our top fifteen must have travel apps that we love to use for our family travel.
 Be it road trips, nature adventures, city fun or a quick travel spree, these apps have helped us over and over, and so I’m sure they’ll do the same for you.
 There are so many travel apps available, some aren’t worth the download and some are expensive, so my aim in sharing our top free travel apps, is to help your travel experience and save you time and money!

 We’ve got the travel bug… again.
 After being home for a few short summer months while waiting for the sweet little bun in my oven to arrive followed by a move and settling in for school season, well, it’s been awhile and we’re ready to hit the road!
 Just recently I had a work trip to Miami, just Chris and I (and baby of course!) succeeded by a quick jaunt to Michigan for a family wedding, and it just wet our appetite again for more.
 So while we’re planning our next adventures, and dreaming of a snowy winter trek (Hello, Big Apple and Montreal, we’re looking at you!), I thought I’d share the apps presently on my phone that get used for everything from the planning process through to execution!
 I’m definitely not the “everything in app form” type of person, but these ten apps are my top must have travel apps by far and help us out whenever we’re on the road.